MANASSAS ATTORNEY WILL FIGHT FOR ALTERNATIVE SENTENCING

 - Community Labor Force Offender Program: In Fairfax County, convicted misdemeanor and traffic offenders who are considered “low-risk” may avoid jail by working on community beautification and revitalization efforts.

 - House arrest: House arrest or “electronic incarceration” allows convicted offenders to live at their homes and retain their jobs.
 The offender must wear an electronic monitoring device and pay part of the cost of the device.

 - Fines Option Program: In Fairfax County, this alternative sentencing program allows convicted offenders to perform community service to “work off” court costs and fines instead of paying cash.

 YOUR ATTORNEY SHOULD KNOW THE SENTENCING ALTERNATIVES

-If you are charged with a crime in the Fairfax area, you’ll need to consult with a Fairfax criminal defense attorney who knows and understands the sentencing alternatives that are offered by the criminal courts.
+If you are charged with a crime in the Manassas area, you’ll need to consult with a Manassas criminal defense attorney who knows and understands the sentencing alternatives that are offered by the criminal courts.